Key points of this post:

 The winning companies of the future will move from net sales and COGS to new KPI’s like Monthly Recurring Revenue (MRR), churn, Life Time Value (LTV) and CAC.
 They are the metrics of the future economy.

 LTV (Life Time Value) for example is one of the key metrics regularly mentioned by the CEO of Nike during the earnings call.

 When you are SaaS-like “you are not so much selling a product as you are creating annuities with a lifetime value that far exceed whatever you paid to acquire them”.
 Ben Thompson of Stratechery.

 7. NEW GO-TO-MARKET FUNDAMENTALS

 Customer Retention is the New Acquisition.
 The real work starts after the sales.

 The business model focused on selling more units, increasing the price and decreasing the cost is just over.

-The business models of the new reality focus on acquiring more customers, increasing the value of those customers and holding on to those customers longer.
+SaaS-like Customer-centric models focus on acquiring more customers, increasing the value of those customers and holding on to those customers longer.

 There are huge implication of this reality on different levels: